26 weeks | Full time

 Dates, class size, tuition, and financial aid:

-The 26 week program runs from October 2016 – May 2017 with a winter break at the end of the year and a spring break in March/April 2017; exact dates will be confirmed at the start of the Conservatory year.
+The current Conservatory week program begain in October 2016 and continues until May 2017, with a winter break at the end of the year and a spring break in March/April 2017.
 Training is held in SITI’s New York City studio in Midtown Manhattan.
 The Conservatory cohort is made up of approximately 20 artists, who receive direct attention from the faculty of SITI Company Members and Guest Artists.

 Full tuition is $14,250 for the year.
 The tuition balance (less $1,250 deposit) of $13,000 is due in full on September 3, 2016, or 30 calendar days before the first day of class.
 Tuition can be divided in to smaller payments.
 Details of optional payment plans will be outlined on notification of acceptance.